MovingBlocks/Terasology/README.markdown

 Credits
 --------

 This is an incomplete list and the team is constantly growing.
-See also [Dev Team](https://github.com/MovingBlocks/Terasology/wiki/Dev-team) in the wiki but at least one of them is bound to be out of date

 Apologies in advance for any omissions, contact [Cervator](http://forum.terasology.org/members/cervator.2/) on the forum if you believe you've been missed :-)